falr95/mouseTracker/README.md

       setWatcher(querySelector);

-     if you want to stop watching an element you only has to call unsetWatcher() and pass de same query you did to setWatcher().
+     if you want to stop watching an element you only have to call unsetWatcher() and pass de same query you did to setWatcher().

 # WORKING ON:
    - making more flexible calls.
+For example a call with an opts object as param instead of single params.
    - adding a zoom zone in which you can move mouse without need of do it over the element.
    - deleting watchers no matter what query had been called.
+   - option for tracking scroll in original element, but appling zoom to an extra dinamicly created element with absolute position.